SukkaW/foxact/README.md

 #### Super Lightweight

-The entire **foxact** library has zero dependencies and is **about 5 KiB gzipped in sum**, ensuring a lean and efficient solution.
+The entire **foxact** library has zero dependencies, ensuring a lean and efficient solution.
 And what's more...

 #### Fully Tree Shakable